Center of generalized skein algebras: Muller-Roger-Yang skein algebra

 \subsection{Bases of MRY skein algebras}

-Any $V$-tangle diagram has a unique over/under information at every boundary marked point such that the obtained tangle diagram by moving trick is positively ordered and the number of crossings in $\Int \Sigma$ do not change.
+Any $V$-tangle diagram has a unique over/under information at every boundary marked point such that the tangle diagram obtained by the moving trick is positively ordered and the number of crossings in $\Int \Sigma$ do not change.
 For a $V$-tangle diagram, we call crossings with such over/under information \emph{preferred crossings}.

-\begin{definition} A $V$-tangle diagram is called \emph{a reduced multicurve} if \begin{enumerate} \item it has no intersection in $\Int \Sigma$, including $V_{\circ}$; \item it has no loops which bounds an embedded open disk in $\Sigma$ including at most one interior puncture; \item it has no null-homotopic loops and arcs; \item at each boundary puncture, it has a preferred crossing. \end{enumerate} Let $\RMC$ denote the set of isotopy classes of reduced multicurves. \end{definition}
+\begin{definition} A $V$-tangle diagram is called \emph{a reduced multicurve} if \begin{enumerate} \item it has no intersection in $\Int \Sigma$, including at $V_{\circ}$; \item it has no loops which bounds an embedded open disk in $\Sigma$ including at most one interior puncture; \item it has no null-homotopic loops and arcs; \item at each boundary puncture, it has a preferred crossing. \end{enumerate} Let $\RMC$ denote the set of isotopy classes of reduced multicurves. \end{definition}

 \begin{proposition}[ {\cite[Proposition 6.2]{BKL24}}] Let $\Sigma$ be a marked surface.
 Then $\cS_{q}^{\MRY}(\Sigma)$ is a free $\CC[v_{i}^{\pm}]$-module generated by $\RMC$. \end{proposition}

 Using the above bases and the definition of the moving trick morphism $m : \cS_{q}^{\MRY}(\Sigma) \to \cS_{q}^{\LRY}(\Sigma)$, originally given in \cite{Le18} for $\cS_{q}^{\rM+}(\Sigma) \to \cS_{q}^{\rL+}(\Sigma)$, we have the following.